 Trap #3: Believing That Your Claim is Different Compared to Others

 Eight out of ten disability cases are denied on the first attempt.
-To the insurance company, you are just one of the many claims they are working on at any given time.
+To the insurance company, you are just one of the many claims they work on at any given time.
 Not to say that they don’t care about what you are going through, but they are also trained to look for ways to deny your claim and save the insurance company money.
 They are not emotionally invested in your case the way that you are.
 By building a strong administrative file, you increase your chances of approval.

 Trap #4: The Belief That All You Need is a Medical Opinion From Your Doctor